Individual Project 4 ENG4110P

 ■ encourage independent thought and work;

-■ develop presentation skills, both for a significant report and an oral presentation.
+■ develop technical communication skills, both in a substantial project report and an oral presentation.

 Intended Learning Outcomes of Course